bartaa89/n_interact/README.md

         0.0   0.25  0.5   0.25;
         0.0   0.0   0.5   0.5];
    b = .1; c = .1;
+   # Get the Malthusian parameter
+   malt(M)
    # Write process into .csv file
    procmaker("data.csv")

+2. Investigate the results in R.
+   Use the 'plotter.R' script.